 Top them with syrup!
-With strawberry jam!
+With Strawberry Jam!
+With Homemade Chunk Applesauce!
 With ice cream!
 With Simple Marinated Strawberries!
 With fruits and icing sugar!
-I’m just getting started, you know… the list of stuff you can do with crepes is endless, and I haven’t even mentioned the savoury dishes yet!
+I’m just getting started, you know… the list of stuff you can do with crepes is endless, and I haven’t even mentioned the savory dishes yet!
 And it all starts with a simple crepe recipe.

 Another thing to love about crepes is how easily they can be frozen.
 Once made, separate each crepe with a piece of wax paper, wrap your bundle in plastic wrap and freeze.
 This is a lifesaver when unexpected guests arrive and you are short on time for dessert.
 It’s amazing what a little ice cream, cut-up fruit, crêpes and 5 minutes can do.